Shubham11234/Work-Report/README.md

 •	 Make changes on shipping charges on vendors WeltonLondon , SunnyLife , The Luxury Art Mepra at (Boatique website)
 •	Performed testing on Manica Website.

+Work-Report 30th November 2022

+•	Fixed "Banner width" for all brands on desktop view.
+•	Tested Shipping for Welton London – Done
+•	Performed testing on Manica Project and get all the bugs fixed.